dotnet/source-build/Documentation/package-dependency-flow.md

 ### Repo Level Source Builds

-The source build package lifting mechanism is not applicable when building a individual repos in source build mode because it doesn't have the context of the other product repos or previous source build release.
+The source build package lifting mechanism is not applicable when building individual repos in source build mode because it doesn't have the context of the other product repos or previous source build release.
 In repo source build mode, the versions of the packages declared in the Versions.props are used.